 Hip impingement syndrome, also known as femoro-acetabular impingement (FAI) syndrome, is a recently accepted pathological condition that primarily affects young and middle-aged adults.
-It is characterized by hip pain felt mainly in the groin, and can result in chronic pain and decreased range of motion in flexion and internal rotation.
+It is characterized by hip pain felt mainly in the groin and can result in chronic pain and decreased range of motion in flexion and internal rotation.
 Femoro-acetabular impingement syndrome has been reported to be associated with progressive osteoarthritis of the hip.

-History, physical examination, as well as supportive radiographical findings including evidence of articular cartilage damage, acetabular labral tearing and early-onset degenerative changes can aid in diagnosing this condition.
+History, physical examination, as well as supportive radiographical findings including evidence of articular cartilage damage, acetabular labral tearing, and early-onset degenerative changes can aid in diagnosing this condition.
 Several pathological changes of the femur and acetabulum are known to predispose individuals to develop FAI syndrome.

-The two basic mechanisms of FAI are cam impingement (most common in young athletic males) and pincer impingement (most common in middle-aged women).
+The three basic mechanisms of FAI are cam impingement (most common in young athletic males), pincer impingement (most common in middle-aged women), and combined impingement where both the pincer and cam types are present.
 This classification is based on the type of anatomical anomaly contributing to the impingement process.
 Cam impingement is the result of an abnormal morphology of the proximal femur, usually at the femoral head-neck junction; while pincer impingement is the result of an abnormal morphology or orientation of the acetabulum.
-These changes can be found on conventional radiography, MRI or CT exams.
+These changes can be found in conventional radiography, MRI, or CT exams.